williampollock/SharedTools/README.md

 ### 2. Create and Activate the Virtual Environment via VS Code integrated terminal
 1. In the VS Code integrated terminal, navigate to the repository root.
-2. Create a virtual environment named shared_tools_env
+2. Create a virtual environment named `shared_tools_env`.
+It is good practice to create seperate virtual environments for each workflow or group of similar workflows, mainly because they help keep dependencies separate for different projects.
+This also prevents conflicts where one project requires a package version that another project is incompatible with.

    `python -m venv shared_tools_env`
 4. Activate the virtual environment: